skittles8bit/rsschool-cv/cv.md

 - ability to successfully manage time, balancing multiple tasks with varying levels of priority and urgency.

-### State institution "Belarusian National Technical University"
+## Education  "Belarusian National Technical University"

 _September 2012 - Jule 2017 (4 years 10 month)_

-#### SOFTWARE FOR COMPUTERS AND AUTOMATED SYSTEMS
+### SOFTWARE FOR COMPUTERS AND AUTOMATED SYSTEMS

-## Personal qualities
+## English

-- analytical mindset, the ability to find non-trivial solutions;
-- skills for in-depth study of technical documentation, analysis and problem solving;
-- neat, organized, a tendency to perfectionism;
-- good interpersonal and collaboration skills, clearly expressing my thoughts;
-- restrained, stress and depression are not affected.
+Level: A2 (Pre-Intermediate)

+I studied at school with advanced english classes, after that I got level-placed at the university.
+I practice a lot daily by reading and watching content in english

 [linkedin akarensky]: https://www.linkedin.com/in/akarensky/
 [github profile]: https://github.com/skittles8bit